sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/03 - Taste of Reality/2 - Taste of Reality.md

 Of course it was either that, or dying a painful death to a weak monster... you decided to just take the win.

-You gave yourself fifteen minutes to sit by the rock walls and catch your breath, and began to take stock of your body.
+You gave yourself a few minutes to sit by the rock walls and catch your breath, and began to take stock of your body.
 You became aware of your shakiness, especially in your hands.
 The pounding of your heart against your chest.

 The signs of fear.